Quantelytics/QuantelAI-Policies/source/sections/01-introduction.md

 Refer to the GitHub repository at [https://github.com/Quantelytics/QuantelAI-Policies/](https://github.com/Quantelytics/QuantelAI-Policies/) for the full version history of these policies.

+## 1.7 Acknowledgement

-** Acknowledgement: The Policy documents drafted by Quantel AI is based on Datica's Open Sourced Policy Documents.
-We would like to place our sincere gratitude to Datica for their generous contribution to the Open Source community **
+The Policy documents drafted by Quantel AI is based on Datica's Open Sourced Policy Documents.
+We would like to place our sincere gratitude to Datica for their generous contribution to the Open Source community